 Your pet's nutritional requirements will change as they age.

-- Puppies need puppy food because it is higher in energy, calcium and protein.
+- Puppies and kittens need diets made specifically for them because it is higher in energy, calcium and protein.

 - Older pets need diets restricted in fat and supplemented with fibre for their optimum health.
 Premium senior diets also contain additives to assist in the management of arthritis.

 Please give us a call at Sydney Animal Hospitals to discuss your pet’s nutritional needs.
-Our trained veterinarians can ensure your pet gets the diet that will give them the optimum quality and length of life.
+Our trained Veterinarians and Vet Nurses can ensure your pet gets the diet that will give them the optimum quality and length of life.